 The Lock Shop is responsible for maintenance of over 3000 doors and related door hardware, safes, file cabinets, desk locks, and handicap access doors.
 A computerized key system is maintained and all keys and locks are coded for building occupant safety.
 Look for us to begin conversion to a new electronic lock system.
 This system will ultimately allow us to eliminate keys by using a card access system.
 Look for the prototype to be installed in the Gordan Hartlieb Hall.

 The Paint Shop is responsible for all interior and exterior painting surfaces.
 Hallways and restrooms receive the highest priority for painting due to their high usage, vandalism, and graffiti.
-Classrooms and offices are painted on a five-year cycle.
-High-frequency areas such as: hallways, restrooms, lobbies, and corridors are painted every three years.
+Classrooms and offices are painted on an as-needed basis.
+High-frequency and common areas such as: hallways, restrooms, lobbies, and corridors are painted every seven years or as-needed.
 All areas are painted on a scheduled basis.
 Inspections determine the frequency of painting in high frequency areas.
 If you notice areas that are in need of painting or have questions, please contact us.

 The UAA Electrical Department is responsible for a variety of tasks in the repair, maintenance, troubleshooting, modification, installation and construction of electrical systems.
 This includes, but is not limited to, high voltage distribution, power generation, building distribution systems such as lighting systems, motor control circuits, and building equipment control wiring.
 Our Electricians also provide NICET level code compliance with regards to fire, sprinkler, and security alarm systems.
 They also provide maintenance, repair, and installation of mechanical and food service equipment.
 In case UAA loses conventional power, emergency generator power is provided.
 Additionally, they oversee safe operation of our elevator systems.